 Load Management lets you install a larger breaker than a traditional load calculation allows.
-For example, if you have a 100 amp panel that already has 90 amps of breakers installed you would traditionally be limited to adding a 10A breaker.
-Load Management allows you to install a larger breaker, up to the 60A size that allows you to charge at 48A.
+For example, if you have a 100 amp panel that already has 90 amps worth of breakers installed, you would traditionally be limited to adding a 10A breaker.
+Load Management allows you to install a larger breaker, up to 60A in size that which allows you to charge at 48A.
 Load Management will monitor the panel’s total energy usage and adjust the EV charger to keep the total current through the panel below 100 amps.

 Basically traditional breaker sizing can be applied similarly as if you were installing the EV Charger without Load Management.
 You'll need 20% additional capacity available on the breaker than the anticipated maximum charge rate supplied by the EV Charger.

 Here's a handy list of typical breaker sizes and their related available max charge rates:

 - 60/70/80A breakers for 48A max charge rate

 This knowledge base is pretty new for the Emporia team.
 Our goal is to provide all of the information we can to help you manage your energy in better ways.
 If this article wasn't helpful, or we could be more clarifying on any points please reach out to the Customer Support team and we'll certainly work to improve these guides.